MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-thumbnails.md

 - If you enable this policy setting, File Explorer displays only icons and never displays thumbnail images on network folders.

-- If you disable or do not configure this policy setting, File Explorer displays only thumbnail images on network folders.
+- If you disable or don't configure this policy setting, File Explorer displays only thumbnail images on network folders.
 <!-- DisableThumbnailsOnNetworkFolders-Description-End -->

 <!-- DisableThumbnailsOnNetworkFolders-Editable-Begin -->